LZ5ZI/Antenna_Analyzer_EU1KY_var_DH1AKF/README.md

 Description in German: (with tutorials in English, Russian, Magyar) see http://www.wkiefer.de/x28/EU1KY_AA.htm

-Firmware for Region 1,2,3 see Archiv.
+Firmware for Region 1,2,3 see Firmware-Archiv.